 The word polygraph is the latin word for, “Many Writings.”
 A modern day polygraph instrument evaluates multiple physiological responses, thus, “Poly,” as in “Many”. writings, graph.

-Current polygraph research indicates that when a specific, single issue polygraph exam is conducted by a qualified, trained, and experienced polygraph examiner, the accuracy rate is between 95% and 98%.
+Current polygraph research indicates that when a specific, single issue lie detector test is conducted by a qualified, trained, and experienced polygraph examiner, the accuracy rate is between 95% and 98%.
 This percentage is still higher than other forms of evidence; including psychiatric opinions, suspect identification as provided by victims and witnesses, and fingerprint identification.

 The polygraph is the most accurate tool available today for determining truth or deception.
 The accuracy of the multi-issue exam, can drop in accuracy due to a number of psychological factors.
 These statistics do not include “inconclusive” test results in which no opinion of truth of deception can be made from the physiological data collected on the polygraph charts.